 Deeside has also got the whisky county very close by in Speyside where more than half of the Scottish Distilleries are based.
 A visit to a few of these is a very enjoyable way to spend a day or two whether you like the taste of whisky or not!

 If you fancy being a bit more active, with Scotland being the home of golf, there are numerous quality golf courses to choose from, many encompassing the wonderful scenery as you play.
 Or if you just fancy a shot there are numerous golf driving ranges to sample.

 Scottish Golf Tour Packages can be arranged.
 Just contact us for further details.

 Scotland has 5 ski resorts offering a wide range of abilities all within easy travelling distance of each other.
 On a good day you can't beat Scottish skiing.
-If you don't fancy skiing in Scotland why not take off to Europe in our fully equipped motorhome.

 With the spectacular scenery, which is Scotland, there is a walk to suit all abilities whether you want to bag a Munro or two and spend the week travelling round them.
 Or if you just want to go for a gentle stroll we will manage to point you in the right direction.
 The Cairngorm National Park is only a short drive away.